 Omission of Facts

-You may have a claim if you broker executes a trade on your behalf without having reasonable grounds for believing that the recommendation is suitable for you given your other holdings, financial situation, and financial needs.
+You may have a unsuitability claim if you broker executes a trade on your behalf without having reasonable grounds for believing that the recommendation is suitable for you based on your other holdings, financial situation, and financial needs.
 In some instances, before making a trade on your behalf, brokers are required to obtain information from you regarding your financial status, tax status, investment objectives, and other information that would reasonably be required when the broker recommends the trade.

 Churning is excessive activity in your account, often perpetuated by a broker to generate commissions.